sam-kenney/python-type-enforcement/README.md

-# Python Staticly Typed Functions
+# Enforce Python Type Hints
-Enforce type hints in functions by raising an `EnforcedTypingError` if there is a mismatch between type-hints and provided data types.
+Enforce type hints in functions and classes by raising an `EnforcedTypingError` if there is a mismatch between type-hints and provided data types.

 ## Creating an environment